trakerr-com/trakerr-java/README.md

 log4j.appender.trakerr.useAsync=true
 ```

 Once installed any logging that is WARN or above gets logged.
-You are free to modify the logging levels as per your requirements.
+You are free to modify the logging levels or or other attributes as per your requirements.

 ## Detailed Integration Guide